SMART-MC: Characterizing the Dynamics of Multiple Sclerosis Therapy Transitions Using a Covariate-Based Markov Model: MSCOR

-\paragraph{Tuning Parameters:} Each \emph{run} is governed by the following tuning parameters: initial global step-size $s_{\text{initial}} > 0$, step decay rate $\rho > 1$, step-size threshold $\phi > 0$, and sparsity threshold $\lambda \geq 0$.
+MSCOR proceeds through multiple \emph{runs}, each consisting of iterations until a convergence criterion is met, as detailed later.
+Each \emph{run} begins with the solution from the previous one, except the first, which starts from a user-provided initialization.
+It starts with a large step-size (inspired by Fermi’s principle), promoting exploration, which gradually decreases over iterations to near zero, shifting the focus toward local refinement.
+This mirrors the `cooling down' mechanism in simulated annealing (SA).
+At the start of each new \emph{run}, the step-size is reset to encourage renewed exploration.
+This alternating strategy helps MSCOR escape local minima.
+The algorithm terminates when solutions from two successive \emph{runs} are sufficiently close, indicating that further exploration is unlikely to yield improvement. \textbf{Tuning Parameters:} Each \emph{run} is governed by the following tuning parameters: initial global step-size $s_{\text{initial}} > 0$, step decay rate $\rho > 1$, step-size threshold $\phi > 0$, and sparsity threshold $\lambda \geq 0$.
 These parameters are set by the user and remain constant across runs.
 Two additional parameters, $\tau_1$ and $\tau_2$, control the convergence criteria.
 Additionally, the maximum number of iterations per \emph{run} and the maximum number of runs are denoted as \textit{MaxIter} and \textit{MaxRun}, respectively.